how to interpret your dreams

 by David Eagleman

-The essential concept is Livewiring.
-It’s a rebranding of brain plasticity that emphasizes its continuity.
+Absolutely essential read.
+Mind-bending and mind-expanding.
+The essential concept is livewiring, which is Eagleman’s term for brain plasticity.
 Our brains change all the time, throughout our lives, hour by hour, minute by minute.

 A fascinating example is sighted people learning braille with blindfolds on: with their sense of sight shut off, their brains reallocate the neural resources that would’ve been used for their sense of sight to be used by their sense of touch.
 (Is this why music sounds so good at night?)
 This is also why blind people’s other senses are heightened: those other senses, backed up by more brainpower, are higher resolution.